top of page

 CAN I GET ON A WAITLIST?

-The short answer is no, we do not place students on a waitlist.
+The short answer is no, we do not place students on a waitlist for future school years.
 Re-enrollment opens in February for our existing families and new siblings who are eligible for programs first.
 Enrollment for new families opens in March on a first come first serve basis.
 Once all spots are filled in a class, a waitlist is established.
 Should a spot come open mid year, you will be contacted in the order of the waitlist.

 DO I HAVE TO ENROLL FOR A FULL YEAR?